evilnick/plakar.io/content/integrations/googledrive/index.md

 - Enabling air-gapped or access-isolated backup storage
 - Allowing granular recovery of individual files or entire folders without full restore

-Your data remains safe, verifiable, and restorable—no matter what happens in your live Google Drive.
+Your data remains safe, verifiable, and restorable no matter what happens in your live Google Drive.

 ## 🛡️ How Plakar secures your Google Drive workflows